Leshao-Zhang/Visualisation-Cross-Recurrence-Quantification-Analysis/README.md

 **Cross_Recurrent_Plot_Thresholding**

-By thresholding the distances, we can produce the Cross Recurrent Plot
+By thresholding the distances, we can produce the Cross Recurrent Plot.
+Since we are comparing two motions, the diagonal line ussually should be turned on.

 ![](Cross_Recurrent_Plot_Thresholding.gif)